-You’ve probably heard before the terms indica, sativa and hybrid.
+You’ve probably heard the terms indica, sativa, and hybrid before.
 But what do these terms really mean?
 Most of all, how can you quickly learn to tell the difference between them (short of being a professional cannabis cultivator), while also understanding how each impacts you in a physical and/or cerebral way?

-Here at WayofLeaf, we understand that these concepts might seem new and complex, but by the time you’ve finished reading this article, you’ll (hopefully) know the difference between sativa and indica cannabis strains, and more importantly, how each one may affect you on a personal level.
+Here at WayofLeaf, we understand that these concepts might seem new and complex, but by the time you’ve finished reading this article, you’ll (hopefully) know the difference between sativa and indica cannabis strains, and more importantly, how each one may affect you.

 Sativa and Indica Plants: It’s All About the Looks

 Believe it or not, those who have seen a lot of marijuana in their lives can identify different cannabis strains just by the way they look.
 With hybrids, this can sometimes be complex, but with pure indica and sativa strains, there truly are some pretty distinct differences in appearance.
 Let’s take a look at a few of the most obvious ones.

 If Mowgli from The Jungle Book was a marijuana connoisseur, he might describe sativa strains as being the King of the Equatorial Forest – reigning supreme over vast expanses of temperate foliage, and enlightening the various creatures who tread beneath its damp, life-bearing canopy.

 In other words, sativa marijuana is native (at least in a geographical sense) to temperate, somewhat tropical regions close to the equator.
 Also, its effects are generally regarded as uplifting, creative, and even energetic – hence the reason it is commonly used as relief for things like depression and stress.